shubhadeepmandal394/hangman-game/README.md

 # Hangman Game

-It is a micro-project based on the ‘Hangman Game’ which has been originally coded in ‘C’ Language.
+It is a micro-project based on the ‘Hangman Game’ which has been originally coded in ‘C’ Language.([View Project](https://github.com/shubhadeepmandal394/hangman-game/blob/master/doc/Hangman%20Game.pdf))

 #### What is Hangman Game ?